 All BPA programs require students to take a common core of courses which can be taken at any time.
 Students are encouraged, however, to complete the common core courses early in their program.
 The common core addresses skills and knowledge that will help students succeed with the remaining degree requirements.
-When choosing courses in the common core please consult Advising Services C.
+When choosing courses in the common core please consult Advising Services

-ENGL 255 Introductory Composition C or PHIL 252 Critical Thinking C

-NOTE: Students who have taken a course deemed equivalent to one of these courses must take the other course.
+Take one of the following writing skills courses: ENGL 255 Introductory Composition C or PHIL 252 Critical Thinking C (3) NOTE: Students who have taken a course deemed equivalent to one of these courses must take the other course.
 All students are strongly encouraged to complete their writing skills course(s) early in their programs.

-2. Take one of the following Indigenous cultural competency courses:

-INST 203 Indigenous Studies I C^{} or

-INST 205 Indigenous Studies II 🖸
+2. Take one of the following Indigenous cultural competency courses: INST 203 Indigenous Studies I 🗗 or INST 205 Indigenous Studies II 🗹 (3)

-NOTE: Students who have taken a course deemed equivalent to one of these courses must take the other course.
+of these courses must take the other course.